aya-prover/aya-prover-docs/aya/guide/ext-types.aya.md

 In this tutorial, we introduce a simple extension to the traditional "path type" in cubical type theory -- the extension type.
+Basic knowledge on cubical type theory is assumed.
 Some primitive definitions:

 ```aya